wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <a id="node_map_drilldown_link_tab">
 <p><span style="font-size: large; font-weight: 600">Drilldown Link Tab</span></p>

-If you [specify a drilldown link], end users are directed to a target dashboard when they click this chart.
+If you specify a drilldown link, end users are directed to a target dashboard when they click this chart.
 You can optionally pass a point tag, variable, or other value into the target dashboard to customize it for the user ahead of time.
 See [How Do Drilldown Links Work](ui_charts_faq.html#how-do-drilldown-links-work) for details.

 <table style="width: 100%;">
 <tbody>